snoballz-909/BasicWindowsMaintenance/README.md

 - RAM Check will query how many slots are in use and warn if there is less than 2GB of available memory.
 - Perform a System File Check scan to repair courrupt system files.
 - Launch Reliability Monitor to manually check for reoccuring application faults.
-- Clear browser data will clear browser data such as Cookies, Cache and History from Edge, Chrome, Firfox and Brave.
+- Clear browser data will clear browser data such as Cookies, Cache and History from Edge, Chrome, Firefox and Brave.
 - Perform a Windows Update by first installing the NuGet package manager to then install PSWindowsUpdate to perform the Windows Update.